Frontage road: New Jersey

-While service roads are somewhat uncommon on most New Jersey highways (as they use a "Stroad" design), they do exist.
+While service roads are somewhat uncommon on most New Jersey highways, they do exist.
 In northern New Jersey, Route 3 has several service roads throughout much of its length, due in part to the heavy commercial development in the area.
 Notably, commuters will often use these service roads to get ahead of regular traffic back ups, often causing accidents which lead to the shut down of said service roads, defeating their purpose.
 Frontage Roads are also used on Route 24 in Short Hills where Route 124 serves as a service road for about 2 miles.
 The Garden State Parkway also has a service road in Irvington for a distance.

 New Mexico

 New York

 One-way service roads on either sides of highways are relatively common in New York City and the surrounding areas.
 Due to the high urban density, this design allows rapid access on and off the highway while also providing a viable alternate route in the case of accidents and traffic.
 In the borough of Queens, the Van Wyck Expressway has this system implemented for most of its length.
 On Long Island, the Long Island Expressway (Interstate 495), has one-way service roads on each side of the expressway for most of its length from the Queens–Midtown Tunnel to Riverhead.

+Upstate, frontage roads are less common.
+New York State Route 104 has frontage roads along its limited access portions in Irondequoit and Webster, and the Southern Tier Expressway (I-86) in Horseheads has two short frontage roads (Brickyard Lane and Fairport Lane) during its elevated expressway portion.
+These stretches of service roads have signalized intersections with main roadways, as well as RIRO-style intersections with tertiary roadways and larger commercial properties.